 The distribution of the nearest distance between template site and either of the breakpoints revealed preferred relative arrangement (Fig. 4C).
-The template site was located either within 10-100 bps (proximal site) or in the range from 2 to 6 kbps (distal site) of one of the breakpoints.
+The template site was typically located either within 10-30 bps (proximal site) or in the range from 2 to 6 kbps (distal site) of one of the breakpoints.
 The existence of such characteristic distances may signify the mechanism(s) leading to the generation of micro-insertions.

 It was previously noted {REF Koren} that breakpoints of deletions generated by different mechanisms are associated differently with replication time.
 We confirm those observations: NAHR deletions are typically associated with early replicating regions, NH with later ones, while TEIs show no significant relation to replication time.
 Furthermore, template sites outside deletions typically replicate later (Fig. 4D) than breakpoint regions (p-value < 0.03 by binomial test).
-However, that was not the case for template sites within deletions or on different chromosomes (Fig. S3).
-The former can be easily rationalized, as replication time can be determined only on a large scale and is typically the same within entire deleted region.
-The reason for the latter, however, is not clear.
-But note that the distinct relation of such sites with replication time may stress the earlier observation from sequence micro-homology analysis, that deletions with template sites on the same and different chromosomes created by different mechanisms (Fig. S3).
-It is also possible that template sites on different chromosomes arise from mis-mapping the sequence of micro-insertion.
+However, that was not the case for template sites within deletions.
+This former can be easily rationalized, as replication time can be determined only on a large scale and is typically the same within entire deleted region.
+Similarly we did not see preference for later/earlier replication time for template site on different chromosome (Fig. S4B).

 Discussion

 In this study we derived a large set of germline deletion breakpoints.
 This set represents deletions across broad scale of length, with high quality of breakpoint sequences, and across three likely mechanism of origin thereby allowing us to classify breakpoints into 3 classes: NH, NAHR, and TEI.
-Further analysis revealed that that common feature for breakpoints of all classes is the association with evolutionary less conserved genomic regions, probably due to purifying selection.
+It should be noted that NAHR and TEI events are more difficult to discover as they contain repeats between and at breakpoints, and so are likely to be underrepresented in this set.
+Further analysis revealed that common feature for breakpoints of all classes is the association with evolutionary less conserved genomic regions, spanning to hundred of kilobases downstream and upstream of the breakpoints.
+This is likely due to purifying selection acting on SVs.
 While associations with other measures: CpG motif density, various types of nucleotide substitutions, histone marks, open chromatin and methylation, were different.

 Classical NAHR mechanism postulates meiotic cell division as a requirement for generating a germline SV.
 This implies certain associations, which we did observe in our study.
-In particular, NAHR breakpoints were associated with higher recombination rates, with higher GC content, higher density of CpG motifs, and with methylation-associated mutations.
-However, and different from other classes, they were also associated with open chromatin and active histone marks mitotically dividing cells.
+In particular, NAHR breakpoints were associated with higher recombination rates, with higher GC content, higher density of CpG motifs, and with methylation-linked mutations.
+However, and different from other classes, they were also associated with open chromatin and active histone marks in mitotically dividing cells.
 This poses a paradox.
-No defined structure of DNA exists at the time of chromosome segregation {REF Mirny} and histone marks are gone {http://dx.doi.org/10.1016/j.cell.2012.06.046}, thus, no association of NAHR breakpoints with open/active chromatin is expected.
-Neither recombination rate no fraction of bases in segmental duplications explain all these “expectancies”.
+No defined structure of DNA exists at the time of chromosome segregation {REF Mirny} and histone marks are gone {http://dx.doi.org/10.1016/j.cell.2012.06.046}, thus, no association of breakpoints with open/active chromatin is expected.
+In fact, as a result of purifying selection one might expect inverse relation of breakpoints with open chromatin and active histone marks, like in case of NH breakpoints.
+Neither recombination rate no fraction of bases in segmental duplications explain these association for NAHR breakpoints.
 Furthermore, the association of NAHR with early replication timing is also stunning.
 By the time of chromosome segregation DNA replication is complete and replication time should not play a role.